LarsRabe/LegalNoticeFooter/README.md

 # LegalNoticeFooter
-Footer with a legal notice in German, Dutch and English
+Footer with a legal notice in German and English